Anusha-Phaniraj/Projects/Simple-VAE/README.md

 ### Testing Loop
 - After training, the model is set to evaluation mode.
-- We evaluate the model on a test dataset to measure its reconstruction accuracy.
+- Evaluate the model on a test dataset to measure its reconstruction accuracy.

 ### Generating Images
 - Using the trained VAE, we generate new images by sampling random latent vectors.